macobra52/SMB2-Randomizer/README.md

 - Certain 'Wrong Warp' speedrun techniques may have unpredictable results when attempted due to the nature of randomizer (the popular ones used in 1-1, 1-3, and 3-3 ARE confirmed to work the same as in vanilla however)

 - Sometimes a Tweeter or Snifit may emerge from an Ostro when separated instead of a Shyguy like normal.
-Additionally sometimes enemies may emerge from Small Jars faster than expected.
-These are minor side effects from randomizing Small Jars.
+This is a minor side effect from randomizing Small Jars.

 ### Vanilla Glitches to be Aware of: